"Sometimes art stops you in your tracks and makes you rethink reality." (Insider.com)

 You really can't pass by this sculpture and not stop: the gigantic figure of a man flipped upside-down, who's trying to float up into the air but can't because the weight of his problems is dragging him down.
 And we all live in a new reality—it's not just this man who's turned upside-down, it's the entire world.

-"Why Can't People Fly" — a 10-meter-tall statue — was first showcased in public space at the 2019 Venice Biennale.
+"Why People Can't Fly" — a 10-meter-tall statue — was first showcased in public space at the 2019 Venice Biennale.
 After that, it was sent to the Burning Man festival in Black Rock City, Nevada.

 We often see people holding balloons in their hands — they walk